 - The nonprofit with the greatest number of votes will be the recipient of the total funds donated and will be ineligible to receive funds from 100 Women Who Care Lower Columbia for 2 (two) years.

 - The other two presenting nonprofits (not selected) roll over to the next quarterly meeting.
-All others must be nominated again in writing, quarterly.
+All others must be nominated again in writing each quarter.
+Once a nonprofit has presented twice to the membership, they will wait 1 year until they are eligible to be nominated again.

 - Any organization nominated will be contacted and vetted.
 The member who nominates the nonprofit will need to be present at the next meeting.
 The member may invite up to 2 representatives from the non-profit to assist in presenting information to the membership.
 One should be the main speaker.
 The following aspects are suggested for your presentation: Who are you, what organization do you represent, what made you join this organization, if awarded this donation what impact do you plan on making in our community?